arindas/resume/arindas-resume.md

   - _This solution enables rapid integration of our Machine Learning inference services with downstream user applications - including our Cloud Storage application._
   - In addition to workflows with a single ML API call, we implemented multi-stage processor pipelines
-  - Our Processor integration implementation is network protocol agnostic, allowing us to support HTTP/S as well as DICOM networking for connecting and exchanging images with the processor.
-It's also possible to support other protocols like GraphQL, gRPC etc. in the future.
+  - Our Processor integration implementation is network protocol agnostic, allowing us to support different processors with different protocols.
+We support HTTP/S as well as DICOM networking with the possibility to support other protocols like GraphQL and gRPC in the future.
   - We support multiple types of pipelines, ranging from SEQUENTIAL where a batch of images is sequentially processed by multiple stages, to CUMULATIVE - where a single stage receives the original input batch as well as the outputs of all the stages before it.
 We also support a FANOUT stage, where we can spawn